stefanriedel/stefanriedel.github.io/projects/project_201806_logview.md

 # All dates must be YYYY-MM-DD format!
 date: 2018-06-18
 labels:
-  - done@DLR
   - Robotics
+  - Data Management
+  - PyData
-  - Data Visualization
+  - Visualization
 summary: A viewer application I developed for integrated analysis of logged task-execution data with logged sensor data for our mobile manipulation platform.
 ---